-Mobile phones may be the most obvious cause of distracted driving but there are other things such as eating, grooming, smoking, and even disciplining children that can cause our attention to turn away from the roadway.
+Mobile phones may be the most obvious cause of distracted driving, but other actions like eating, grooming, smoking and even disciplining children can cause drivers’ attention to turn away from the roadway.

 According to the Centers for Disease Control and Prevention (CDC), there are three main types of distractions that drivers fall prey to:

-2. Manual distractions.
-Any distractions that cause you to take your hands off of the steering wheel are manual distractions.
+- Manual distractions.
+Any distractions that cause you to take your hands off the steering wheel are manual distractions.

 Stay Focused When You Drive

-Never text, use the Internet, or use apps while on your phone while you are driving.
-These phone-based activities are visual, manual, and cognitive distractions all rolled into one dangerous behavior.
+Never text, search the Internet or use apps while on your phone while you are driving.
+These phone-based activities are visual, manual and cognitive distractions all rolled into one dangerous behavior.
 As the CDC website points out, “Sending or reading a text message takes your eyes off the road for about 5 seconds, long enough to cover a football field while driving at 55 mph.”
-Thinking about a driver not paying attention to the road for that long is a scary thought.
+Thinking about a driver not paying attention to the road for that long is a scary thought!

 If the risk of physical injury is not enough to dissuade someone from distracted driving, some states have laws prohibiting the use of cell phones.
 For example, in Georgia, it is illegal to hold your phone while driving thanks to the Hands-Free Law.

 We all have a duty to stay focused on the road and drive with care every time we get behind the wheel.
 If you’ve been injured in an accident caused by a distracted driver, you are entitled to compensation for your injuries.
 The experienced auto accident attorneys at Williams Elleby work tirelessly to get justice for personal injury victims throughout Georgia.

-Joel Williams or Chase Elleby can investigate the facts of your case, help you understand your legal rights and options, develop an effective legal argument on your behalf, and vigorously pursue justice for you in pre-suit negotiations or court.
-If you think you have a claim, contact our Georgia personal injury attorneys to schedule your free consultation today at 833-LEGALGA.
+Joel Williams or Chase Elleby can investigate the facts of your case, help you understand your legal rights and options and vigorously pursue justice for you in pre-suit negotiations or court.
+If you think you have a claim, contact our Georgia personal injury attorneys to schedule your free consultation today at 833-LEGALGA (833-534-2542).